spikerlabs/scala-seed.g8/README.markdown

 A [Giter8][g8] template for Scala project for test driven development.

-Standard scala sbt project with cucumber and scalatest setup.
+Standard scala sbt project with cucumber, scalatest and scalacheck setup.

 Usage: ```sbt new spikerlabs/scala-bdd-seed.g8```